-His biography on the Internet Movie Database (IMDB) says he struggled with drug and alcohol addiction from a young age and lived on the streets it says until he turned to acting in the ‘90s where he could channel all of his life’s experiences.
+His biography on the Internet Movie Database (IMDB) says he struggled with drug and alcohol addiction from a young age and lived on the streets until he turned to acting in the 1990s where he could channel his life’s experiences.

 “Duane is very matter-of-fact that it took all of this, the childhood addictions, his near deaths on the street, his recovery, education and training, all of it to perform the role of ‘Elk Dog’ in The Revenant.”

-Howard said he is ready hold an accountability circle with Paul.
+Howard said he is ready to hold an accountability circle with Paul.

 “The reason why it took me a week to respond is that I was afraid and ashamed to face the truth,” he says in the video.